Skills, Professional Background, Accomplishments by Dominic Nozzi

 PLAN Boulder County newsletter

 He formerly brewed his own beer and wine.
-He formerly made his own pasta before he gave that up when he adopted a low-carb, high-fat diet.
+He formerly made his own pasta and bread before he gave each of those (except wine) up when he adopted a low-carb, high-fat diet.

 He has run the New York City Marathon, is an avid traveler and adventurer, scuba diver, hiker, kayaker, bicyclist and skier.